Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method: Experiments

 The \gls{jodefu} algorithm achieves results which are at least comparable to the state-of-the-art.
 The benefit of the \gls{tv}-style regularizer is immediately evident for the \gls{cassi} reconstruction (\figurename~\ref{fig:washington_4_cassi_jodefu}).
 For the pansharpening problem, the final product obtained with the \gls{jodefu} (\figurename~\ref{fig:washington_4_pansharpening_jodefu}) shows subtler improvements, as the final product achieves slightly more accurate color quality.
 For the demosaicing problem, however, there are still margins of improvement (\figurename~\ref{fig:washington_4_demosaic_jodefu}).
 The proposed algorithm is not fully capable of eliminating some texture effects; this is a known weakness of \gls{tv}-based regularizer, which are not well suited for the reconstruction of thread-like structures~\cite{Cham16}.
+In the supplementary materials, we also present a visual comparison for the ``Fields'' dataset, where the terrain has a smoother structure compared to the more piecewise appearence of the ``Washington'' one.
+The \gls{mrca} reconstruction results are also compared to the image quality obtained with standard software compression algorithms aimed at matching the compression ratio achieved by the \gls{mrca}~\cite{Pico18b}.